open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNet/README.md

 </system.webServer>
 ```

-### Step 3: Add OpenTelemetry tracing at application startup
+### Step 3: Enable ASP.NET Instrumentation at application startup

-OpenTelemetry tracing, along with the Asp.Net instrumentation must be enabled at
+Asp.Net instrumentation must be enabled at application startup.
-application startup.
 This is typically done in the `Global.asax.cs` as shown
 below.
 This example also sets up the OpenTelemetry Jaeger exporter, which
 requires adding the package
 [`OpenTelemetry.Exporter.Jaeger`](https://www.nuget.org/packages/OpenTelemetry.Exporter.Jaeger)